wix-incubator/headless-components/docs/api/EVENT_TICKET_DEFINITION_INTERFACE.md

 ### TicketDefinition.Description

-Displays the ticket definition description with customizable rendering.
+Displays the ticket definition description.
 Not rendered if there is no description.

 **Props**